palday/MixedModelsMakie.jl/docs/src/api.md

 We have also provided a few useful plot recipes for common plot types applied to mixed models.
 These are especially useful for diagnostics and model checking.
 ### QQ Plots

+The methods for `qqnorm` and `qqplot` are implemented using [Makie recipes](https://makie.juliaplots.org/v0.15.0/recipes.html).
+In other words, these are convenience wrappers for calling the relevant plotting methods on `residuals(model)`.

 ```@example Residuals
 using CairoMakie